-Gratuities are also covered by 18 U.S.C. § 201.
-A gratuity involves giving, offering, promising, demanding, seeking, receiving, or accepting anything of value for, or because of any official act performed, or to be performed by the "public official."
+Pursuant to 18 U.S.C. § 201, a gratuity is an offense that involves giving, offering, promising, demanding, seeking, receiving, or accepting anything of value for, or because of any official act performed, or to be performed by the "public official."

 A gratuity is similar to a bribe in that a "thing of value" is involved; however, there is no corrupt intent to influence an official act by the "public official."
 It is sufficient to demonstrate that a gratuity was offered or requested, given or accepted for the performance of an official act.
 Indirect benefits provided to a public official's family members are prohibited as well.
 It is no defense that the gratuity had no effect upon the actions taken by the public official.

 Government employees may also be prohibited from receiving or taking gifts of all types and value by their agency's administrative policies.
 Though some acts may not be worthy of criminal prosecution, the employee could be disciplined for violations of the agency policy.
-Should there be a question as to what you, as a federal law enforcement officer, may or may not legally receive every agency has a designated ethics official that will provide guidance to you.
-It is better to be safe instead of sorry.
-Ask your ethics official.
-Be safe and not sorry!
+Should there be a question as to what a federal law enforcement officer may or may not be authorized to receive; every agency has a designated ethics official that will provide guidance.